I-64 Southside – High Rise Bridge Project

 About the Project

 The High Rise Bridge and I-64 Southside Widening in Chesapeake, Virginia is one of largest design-build contracts in the history of the Virginia Department of Transportation.
-Environmental studies concluded the need for improvements to the Interstate 64 corridor from I-464 to I-664/264 and the High-Rise Bridge in Chesapeake, Virginia.
 This congested corridor connects key points in Hampton Roads and is an important evacuation route for the Tidewater region.

-• a new fixed span bridge standing 100-feet over the Elizabeth River
+• construction of a new fixed span bridge standing 100-feet over the Elizabeth River

-• six additional bridge widenings plus asphalt overlay on each
+• widened six additional bridges plus asphalt overlay on each

-• nine miles of interstate widening including an Express Lane in each direction
+• expanded capacity of nine miles of interstate including an Express Lane in each direction

 The project delivery is a design build, led Granite Parsons Corman (GPC) Joint Venture.
 Under this method, the GPC performs final design, right-of-way acquisition, utility relocation, permit acquisition and construction.
 This approach allows some of these activities to be done concurrently.